Xianzhiwang1/Leet-Code-Project/README.md

 We describe what deliverable will be able to do and how we will evaluate its effectiveness.
 Let’s consider two scenarios:

 “Full success:”
-We will have full success if we could implement a suitable machine learning model that is more sophisticated than simply applying the out-of-the-box sklearn functions, and make reasonable predictions about whether factories incorporate in Late Imperial Russia, 1894 - 1908.
+We will have full success if we could implement a suitable machine learning model (for example, code up logistic regression using Newton's method) that is more sophisticated than simply applying the out-of-the-box sklearn functions, and make reasonable predictions about whether factories incorporate in Late Imperial Russia, 1894 - 1908.

 “Partial success:”
 Maybe the ultra sophisticated model is actually not suitable for this question, so we have spent to much time on going down the wrong path.
 Then, we could demonstrate that this model would work in a different scenario, just not this one.